 The House of Music

-The first takes you through some of the greats of classical music in Vienna.
+The first introduces you to some of the greats of classical music in Vienna.

 Another floor dedicates a room each to various famous composers associated with the city: Beethoven, Mozart, Haydn, Schubert, Strauss (II) and Mahler.